valbg/pertanian/README.md

 pertanian v0.3
 =========

-XSL stats crawler for indonesian food crops
+Statistics crawler for indonesian food crops

+*now in english

 Requirements:
 * Python
 * BeautifulSoap (for mac you need escalated priviledges to install it)

 To run:
-> > python main.py
+> python main.py